2,458 texts in Legends of the Jews (Ginzberg)

 Take the tale of Jacob and Esau.
 As babies, they were basically indistinguishable.
 Like a myrtle and a thorn bush just sprouting – you can't tell them apart yet.
 But give them time...

-But in this case, it wasn't just a matter of personal preference; it was tied to a much larger destiny.
+In this case, it wasn't just a matter of personal preference; it was tied to a much larger destiny.
 Our sages tell us that Rebekah possessed a remarkable clarity of vision.
-She...
+She saw...

-And the reason why might surprise you.
-According to some traditions, it was actually thanks to the merits of his grandson, Jacob, that Abraham himself was rescued from the fiery fu...
+The reason why might surprise you.
+In some traditions, it was actually thanks to the merits of his grandson, Jacob, that Abraham himself was rescued from the fiery furnace!
+The fai...

-According to tradition, Abraham actually died five years early.
+Abraham actually died five years early.
 That's right.
 He was supposed to live to be a ripe old 180, the same age his son Isaac eventually reached.
-But somet...
+But something… someone… cut his l...

-Today, let's talk about Esau.
+Esau.
 We know him as Jacob's brother, the one who traded his birthright for a bowl of stew.
 But there's so much more bubbling beneath the surface.
-According...
+According to Ginzberg's retelling...

 The answer, according to Jewish legend, lies with Nimrod and some very special garments.
 The stories tell us that Nimrod, a mighty hunter and king, possessed clothes imbued with an...

-And it all boils down to a simple bowl of lentils.
+It all boils down to a simple bowl of lentils.
 Yep, lentils.
-According to Ginzberg's retelling in Legends of the Jews, this encounter happens soon after the death of their gran...
+According to Ginzberg's retelling in Legends of the Jews, this encounter happens soon after the death of their grandfat...

 The patriarch Jacob and his brother Esau, those iconic twins, grappled with these very questions in a fascinating exchange, as recorded in Legends of the Jews.
-Imagine the scene.
-T...
+The scene.
+These two...

 That, my friends, is Esau in a nutshell.
-We all know the story.
+The familiar story is this:.
 Esau, the elder twin, sells his birthright to his younger brother Jacob for a bowl of lentil stew.
-But what was real...
+But what wa...

 These brothers, figures from the very dawn of our tradition, had a sibling rivalry that's… well, legendary.
-We all know the story of Jacob and Esau.
-Twins, but as different as coul...
+The familiar story centers on Jacob and Esau.
+Twins, but as different as...

 Take Isaac, for example.
 His life, as the great compilation Legends of the Jews tells us, reads like a mirror image of his father Abraham's.
 Abraham had to leave his homeland.
 So d...

-But the roots go way back, further than you might think, to the patriarch Isaac himself.
-According to Ginzberg's retelling in Legends of the Jews, after Isaac's interactions with K...
+The roots go way back, further than it first appears, to the patriarch Isaac himself.
+In Ginzberg's retelling in, Legends of the Jews, after Isaac's interactions with King Abimelec...

-The Torah hints at it in so many ways.
-Let's look at the story of Isaac and some very important wells.
-Isaac, as we know, was the son of Abraham, and he found himself in Gerar, a P...
+The Torah hints at it in so many ways. the story turns to the story of Isaac and some very important wells.
+Isaac, as we know, was the son of Abraham, and he found himself in Gerar...

-And you, almost miraculously, strike water.
+You, almost miraculously, strike water.
 Not once, but repeatedly.
 That was Isaac.
 But his success?
 It only stoked the flames of envy in the hearts of the Philistines.
-The text ...
+The text says...

 Our story takes us back to Isaac, the son of Abraham, and a rather awkward encounter with Abimelech, king of the Philistines.
 Abimelech, was feeling a little… guilty?
 Anxious?
 Perh...